 The Ortlieb Atrack also features a TIZIP zipper making it completely waterproof.
 The zipper is on the side close to your back so it prevents someone from accessing your gear while you wear it.
 The Ortlieb Atrack is incredibly thought-through, very comfortable to wear due to the great padded straps and really builds a bridge between backpack and travel bag.
 Comes in a variety of colors and sizes.

-Conclusion on Waterproof Backpacks
+Conclusion on the Best Waterproof Backpack

 Read more of our Gear Guides here: